FengYen-Chang/SampleGenerater/README.md

 # SampleGenerater
-This project it for user to collect the image data via camera and transfer the annotation file form `.xml` format which generate by [LabelImg](https://github.com/tzutalin/labelImg) into `.json` format.
+This project it for users to collect the image data via camera and transfer the annotation file form `.xml` format which generate by [LabelImg](https://github.com/tzutalin/labelImg) into `.json` format.

 ### How to use
 In this repository, provide two application `capture.py` and `xml2json.py` for users.